Bryce Harper Will Play Career In City ‘His Family Didn’t Want, He Doesn’t Love,’ ‘Dodgers Nation’ Editor Says

 “As much as I want to apologize,” Evans wrote, “I can’t.”
 The Dodgers Nation scribe went to explain that “two different good people in the know” gave him “accurate information” stating that the Dodgers had offered Harper a shorter-term deal — of less than 10 years — but with an average annual salary as high as $45 million.

-By contrast, the contract that lured Harper the Phillies carries an average annual value of just over $25 million.
+By contrast, the contract that lured Harper to the Phillies carries an average annual value of just over $25 million.
 As a result, the Dodgers “were the leaders in the clubhouse” until Wednesday, when Philadelphia “came back over (the) top,” Evans wrote, resulting in Harper’s move back to the National League East.

 “He will now play in a city for the rest of his career his family didn’t want him to, and he doesn’t love,” Evans wrote.
 “It’s as simple as that.”